J3SS13/OfficeFoodReconGame/README.md

 Phase 2:
 Add home page with rules, an introduction, story & start button.
 The orange dots pace back and forth.
+Add music that plays throughout the game.

 Phase 3:
 Set a time limit with a count down clock (change lose condition to running out of time).
 Now, if you run into an orange dot, there is a text box you read and then the triangle is reset to the starting position.
+Add sound effects when collecting food, running into walls, and running into coworkers.

 Main Technologies:
 Javascript, grid collision